-The overview is devided into the four fjord counties in Norway.
+The overview is devided into the four fjord counties in Western Norway.
 Read more about the accommodations below, by choosing the fjord county you want to explore and stay in.
 At the bottom of this page you can also find a map of the four fjord counties where all our recommended accommodations are marked.

 Møre og Romsdal